purplecode/php.formatter/README.md

 # php.formatter

 Yet another php formatter.
-Maybe this time you will be satisfied.

 This project was started as a proof of concept, that it is possible to write a programming language formatter with clear set of rules and with small amount of if's.
 Formatter that can be easily extendible and customizable.

 Currently only pure php code is supported (no html-php mess).
-I used it to format project based on Symfony framework.
+I used it to format project which was based on Symfony framework.

 ## Usage